-The WCBSP map for Bitou shows that the entire northern 60% of the site (except the road) is within a CBA1 area (Figure 8).
+The WCBSP2024 map shows that the entire central part of the site (corresponding to mesic thicket) is within a CBA1 area (Figure 12).
 This CBA1 area continues beyond the boundaries of the site.
-This indicates that the woodland vegetation on site is considered to be highly important for the conservation of biodiversity in the Province as well as for maintaining ecological patterns in the landscape.
+The reason for the CBA1 area is for the protection of Garden Route Shale Fynbos.
+This indicates that the vegetation on site is considered to be critical for the conservation of this biodiversity pattern in the Province as well as for maintaining ecological patterns in the landscape that support this vegetation type.
+However, it is argued above that woodland is the natural vegetation occurring in this area and that fynbos only occurs in specific fire-prone and exposed sites at the summit of hillslopes (which do not occur on this property).